ddmee/donalmeecom/fastai.markdown

 14. Why is it hard to understand why a deep learning model makes a particular prediction?

     The model is a complicated compounding feedback mechanism that is built on shoving lots of data through the model and then slowly evoling the model until it's weight produce the right output.
-This makes it practically impossible for anyone to follow the evolution of the model, as it has to be done at super human speeds.
+As this is done at super human speeds, it's tricky to follow the evolution of the model.
+However, there is research into how we can understand the inner-workings o a trained network https://arxiv.org/pdf/1311.2901.pdf

-15. What is the name of the theorum that shows that a neural netowkr can solve any mathematical problem to any level of accuracy?
+15. What is the name of the theorum that shows that a neural network can solve any mathematical problem to any level of accuracy?

     Universal approximation theorem.